 Humboldt wrote in his diary that everything is in interaction, interconnected: "alles ist in Wechselwirkung!"
 (Wulf, 2016).
-For him, going out into the fields and observing the vegetation, animals in their habitats, the landscape, the blue sky, the colour of initiating measurements. water. temperature, atmospheric pressure - all was a part of an impressive unity.
-No one had connected all these things together Therefore, before! every piece information was potentially useful and part of the whole picture (Wulf, 2016 cit.
+For him, going out into the fields and observing the vegetation, animals in their habitats, the landscape, the blue sky, the colour of initiating water. measurements. temperature, atmospheric pressure - all was a part of an impressive unity.
+No one had connected all these things together before!
+Therefore, every piece information was potentially useful and part of the whole picture (Wulf, 2016 cit.
 7, p.
 66).
-This is reflected in the Earth Charter, in the affirmation that "all beings interconnected and that each form of life has value," as well as the need for "a new sense of global interdependence and responsibility" (Earth Charter universal Commission, 2000).
+This is reflected in the Earth Charter, in the affirmation that "all beings are interconnected and that each form of life has value," as well as the need for "a new sense of global interdependence and universal responsibility" (Earth Charter Commission, 2000].